The Misadventures of Sheriff Lobo: Synopsis

 In a July 1980 interview with The New York Times, NBC president Fred Silverman said research showed the show performing well in rural areas but not as well in urban areas.
-Silverman had a history of preference for urban viewers over rural ones that dated all the way back to 1970.
+Silverman had a history of preference for urban viewers over rural ones that dated back to 1970.
 (See the rural purge for an example).
 For that reason, it had been decided to move the show from rural Orly County to urban Atlanta.
 But the series was less successful with the new format, and it was cancelled after the end of its second season.

 The theme song for the show's first season was sung by Frankie Laine and was written in a western ballad style that depicted Lobo as more of a hero than an offender.
 During the second season, the theme song was a version of Georgia on My Mind.